 In particular, the International English Language Testing System (IELTS) is gaining popularity as a requirement for admissions and immigration purposes, despite the Test of English as a Foreign Language (TOEFL) being the oldest language assessment test and is widely recognized as the gold standard for measuring English language proficiency worldwide.

 Difference between TOEFL and IELTS

 Both the (IELTS International English Language Testing System) and the (TOEFL) Test of English as a Foreign Language assess a candidate’s command of the language in all four skills, assuming that the candidate is not a native English speaker.
-A student’s language comprehension skills are evaluated across four subtests: reading, writing, speaking, and listening.
-This ensures that the prospective student has the background knowledge to complete high school and college-level coursework.
+These test evaluate a student’s language comprehension skills across four subtests: reading, writing, speaking, and listening.
+This ensures that the prospective student has the background knowledge to complete high school and college-level coursework in an university overseas.

 Details of the GRE

 The full form of the GRE is the Graduate Record Exam.
 It is a prerequisite for acceptance into most Master’s degree programs mostly in the USA, Germany some of the popular universities in Canada.
 The GRE is the most popular among engineering graduates who are looking at furthering their education with a master’s degree abroad.